Israeli troops round up Palestinian men in northern Gaza as UN warns aid operation is 'in tatters'

 HUNDREDS ROUNDED UP

-Authorities were questioning the detainees to determine whether they were members of the militant group, Levy said, indicating there would be more such sweeps going forward as troops move from north to south.
+Authorities were questioning the detainees to determine whether they were members of the militant group, Levy said, indicating there would be more such sweeps as troops move from north to south.

 The Israeli assault has obliterated much of Gaza City and surrounding areas in the north.
 Still, tens of thousands of residents are believed to remain there, though the U.N. says it cannot confirm exact numbers.
 Some are unable to move, others refuse to leave their homes, saying the south is no safer or fearing they will not be allowed to return.